dominikj111/JigsawFlow/README.md

 ![Status](https://img.shields.io/badge/status-work%20in%20progress-yellow?style=flat-square)
 </div>

+## Origin Story

+JigsawFlow emerged from a real-world developer productivity challenge.
+Imagine a developer who had standardized their workflow over years—building applications became largely copy/paste operations as most views, logic, and approaches were already covered in previous projects.

+The breakthrough came when this developer decided to modularize everything: views, logic, and services.
+The developer created a system where a simple package manager command (git, composer, npm, or custom CLI) could add any module to the current application.
+APIs were formalized, modules handled their own initialization, and the application immediately knew about new capabilities.

+When a customer needed user-management and invoice-management for their business, the developer simply asked a few questions and added the required modules like jigsaw pieces.
+The modules integrated seamlessly, offering the required functionality immediately.

+Each module injected its services into a common registry, making capabilities available across the entire application through flat access patterns—no hierarchical stacking like React components, just direct capability lookup.
+To achieve even better decoupling, the developer formalized communication interfaces—when code used a service that wasn't available, nothing failed catastrophically.
+Instead, warnings were logged and the application continued operating.

+Realizing that widespread community adoption of this pattern could transform application development entirely, the developer formalized this approach as the **JigsawFlow Microkernel Architecture**.

+---

 ## Overview

 JigsawFlow is a revolutionary microkernel architecture that transforms how enterprise applications are built through a **singleton registry pattern**.
 Inspired by battle-tested industrial automation systems like PLCs and SCADA architectures, JigsawFlow enables developers to construct robust applications where components access capabilities via standardized traits/interfaces rather than direct coupling.

 **Core Philosophy**: JigsawFlow applications emerge from a **singleton registry** that provides trait/interface-based access to all application capabilities.
 Components can optionally communicate through event-driven patterns when an event orchestrator component is present, but the registry remains the fundamental architecture.
 Applications can range from simple single-component solutions to complex event-driven networks, all built on the same registry foundation.

-The architecture centers on a **singleton registry microkernel** that provides trait/interface-based access to capabilities, with optional event-driven communication when components require it, creating applications that scale through capability composition rather than structural complexity.
+The architecture centers on a **singleton registry microkernel** that provides trait/interface-based access to capabilities, with optional event-driven communication when components require it, creating applications that scale through flat capability access rather than hierarchical structural complexity.

 ---